kitnil/awesome/README.md

 ## Others

+- [awesome-kafka](https://github.com/monksy/awesome-kafka) - A collection of kafka-resources
+- [rocky](https://github.com/rocky-linux/rocky) - Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux created in response to the effective discontinuation of CentOS.
 - [common-lisp-tweaks](https://github.com/marcoheisig/common-lisp-tweaks) - A collection of various tweaks for working with Common Lisp.
 - [learning](https://github.com/amitness/learning) - Becoming better at data science every day
 - [project](https://github.com/servo/project) - A repo for the Servo Project